 CPW coordinates the vast network of WID stations that are operated by CPW, the National Park Service, Larimer County, various municipalities and private industry locations including businesses, concessioners, marinas, clubs and private lakes.
-In total, the state has collectively performed over 3.5 million inspections and 62,852 decontaminations since 2008.
-This past year, Colorado performed a record high number of boat inspections and decontaminations statewide.
+In total, the state has collectively performed over 4 million inspections and 77,756 decontaminations since 2008.